 injury, we recommend that you speak with an experienced personal injury attorney in Indianapolis, IN

 as soon as possible to receive an honest evaluation of your case.

 Should we represent you, you will enjoy the full

 financial resources of the firm.
 That means there are no up-front costs to you!

-And when you hire the law firm of Ward & Ward, we’ll work on your behalf to make
+And when you hire Ward & Ward Law Firm, we’ll work on your behalf to make

 things right.
 The insurance companies have lawyers—shouldn’t you enjoy the same